DS-0277/My-DS-Coding/Spring 2026/Assignment - Create Your Personal Project Plan - AD400 (Week 1)/README.md

 **5. Stakeholders:** The stakeholders are: (1) Developer; (2) Potential Users.

 **6. Timeline and Schedule:** Due to my technical constraints, it could potentially take up to around 1 year from initiation/planning to deployment.
+With regard to UX/UI, it could potentially take 2 months while the Frontend and Backend development may require a 3-month period each.
+Next, I might spend 2 month more on Database and Integration before the last 2 months on Testing/Debugging and Deployment.

 **7. Resource Plan:** In developing the web application, I use technologies like VSCode, PostgreSQL, Git/GitHub, JavaScript, TypeScirpt, and React, NodeJS and ExpressJS.
 I am also considering Codex and Claude Code if these AI-assisted coding tools could help with development to any extent.